Benson-Gikonyo/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 Task 3: Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.

 Task 4: Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.

+Task 7: Write a Bash script that displays:

+    To infinity and beyond indefinitely
+    With a sleep 2 in between each iteration
+    I am invincible!!! when receiving a SIGTERM signal